 We can't help but think that all we want for Christmas is jar after jar of this sweet-tart cranberry condiment.

-Known as maionese de leite in Portuguese, milk mayonnaise--you heard us--is an incredibly creamy, eggless emulsion held together by oil, milk (natch), and a lotta love.
+Maionese de leite in Portuguese, milk mayonnaise--you heard us--is a creamy, eggless emulsion held together by oil, milk (natch), and a lotta love.